Take a look inside

 Since its inception, the Workshop's philosophy has been to employ weavers trained as artists to enable close collaboration with the artists whose work they are interpreting.
 Many notable Australian and international artists have collaborated with the Workshop's weavers over the years including Arthur Boyd, Jon Cattapan, John Olsen, Jorn Utzon, David Noonan and Sally Smart.

 To date, the Workshop has created more than 400 tapestries ranging from palm-size to monumental.
-They are woven using the finest Australian wool, which is dyed onsite forming a unique palette of more than 370 colours.
+They are woven using the finest Australian wool, which is dyed onsite forming a unique palette of 365 colours.
 These works hang in significant public and private collections around the world.
 The ATW is one of Australia's largest producers of public art, and every year, millions of people see an ATW tapestry!